Overview

 A 5% disposal fee applies when a property is sold or transferred, in addition to the 5% Real Estate Transaction Tax (RETT) paid at purchase.
 This cost is often reflected in asking prices and can influence negotiations, especially in softer market conditions where sellers are more flexible.

 Buying property does not automatically grant residency in Saudi Arabia.
-Purchases above SAR 4 million (around USD 1.07 million) may qualify for a renewable iqama through the Ministry of Interior.
-The iqama allows residency, banking access, and easier property management.
-Below this threshold, ownership is still possible but does not lead to residency rights.
+Purchases at or above SAR 4 million (around USD 1.07 million) can qualify for Saudi Arabia's Premium Residency program through the Saudi Premium Residency Centre.
+Unlike a standard iqama, which is employer-linked, Premium Residency is self-sponsored: holders can live, work, and travel freely without a local sponsor.
+The permit is renewable as long as you continue to own the qualifying property.
+Below this threshold, ownership is still possible but does not qualify for residency rights.

 Where to buy